yunge20/eus-user-manual/src/user_manual.md

 Glossary:

-Rendering task: Based on the scene and camera, use the Vray engine to generate RGB images
+Rendering task: Based on the scene and camera, use the path tracer renderer to generate RGB images

 Auxiliary image tasks: based on the scene and camera, generate depth maps, semantic maps, instance maps, normal maps, etc.